 Consumer protection within the subprime financial marketplace in which our Progressive Leasing and, to some extent, Vive and Four businesses operate is increasingly garnering the attention of federal, state and local government officials as well as consumer advocacy groups and the media.
 In addition, the business models and practices of companies offering BNPL services have recently become the subject of information requests and related inquiries by the CFPB and related media coverage.
 Legislative or regulatory proposals regarding our industry, or interpretations of them, may subject Progressive Leasing, Vive and Four to "headline risks" that could negatively impact each of them in a particular market or in general and, therefore, may adversely affect our share price.
 In particular, and among other perceived concerns, advocacy groups have asserted (and are likely to continue asserting) that laws and regulations should be broader and more restrictive regarding lease-to-own transactions, such as those engaged in by Progressive Leasing.
 With respect to these transactions, consumer advocacy groups and media reports generally focus on the total cost to a consumer to acquire merchandise, which is often alleged to be higher than the interest typically charged by banks or similar lending institutions to consumers with better credit histories.
-This "cost-of-rental" amount, which is generally defined as lease fees paid in excess of the "retail" price of the merchandise, is from time to time characterized by consumer advocacy groups and media reports as predatory or abusive without discussing the benefits associated with lease-to-own programs.
-Moreover, they often allege noncompliance with current consumer protection regulations and violations of notions of fair dealing with consumers.
+This "costof-rental" amount, which is generally defined as lease fees paid in excess of the "retail" price of the merchandise, is from time to time characterized by consumer advocacy groups and media reports as predatory or abusive without discussing the benefits associated with lease-to-own programs.
+Moreover, they often allege noncompliance with current consumer protection regulations and violations of notions of fair dealing with consumers, including, for example, the complaint filed against the Company's Progressive Leasing business by the Pennsylvania Attorney General.